 In a medium bowl, whisk together the flour, cocoa, and salt.
 Add to the butter and egg mixture.
 Mix on low until dough is formed and there are no longer any streaks of butter in the mixing bowl.
 The dough will often clump around the paddle attachment while being mixed.
 This is normal and a good sign that your dough is the right consistency.

-Helpful hint: If your mixture is crumbly and not coming together, add cold water 1 tbsp. at a time until the dough begins to clump.
+Tip: If your mixture is crumbly and not coming together, add cold water one tablespoon at a time until the dough begins to clump.

 Lay the cassette on the craft paper and draw around it, then cut out the resulting shape using scissors.
 Use this as a template to cut shapes from the dough, then transfer to the prepared baking sheets.